-Sign up to host a house party by emailing Kadyn, our Community Engagement Associate at: email@example.com.
-When you sign up to host a house party, we will provide you with materials you need to be successful such as:
+Sign up to host an official ACLU affilaited house party by emailing Kadyn, our Community Engagement Associate at: email@example.com.
+You may also submit and event with our team at People Power and advertise your event statewide.
+When you commit to hosting a party, we can provide materials such as:

 - Sign in sheets